wix-incubator/react-templates/README.md

     };
 });
 ```
-*Note*: within the special **"rt-"** directives (see below), simple strings don't make sense, as all these directives are used for specifying execution instructions.
+*Note*: Within the special **"rt-"** directives (see below), simple strings don't make sense, as all these directives are used for specifying execution instructions.
 Therefore, in these directives, you should not use {}.

 ## rt-if
 This lets you add conditions to a subtree of HTML.
 If the condition evaluates to true, the subtree will be returned; otherwise, it will not be calculated.
 It is implemented by a trinary expression.